Mitigating scattering in a quantum system using only an integrating sphere: Experiment

 \section{Experiment}

 The two-mode squeezed light used in this work is generated with the FWM process in an atomic $^{85}$Rb vapor cell~\cite{li2022quantum,dowran2018quantum,anderson2017phase,pooser2015ultrasensitive,clark2014quantum,hudelist2014quantum}.
 This squeezed light generation scheme has proven to be an effective way of producing quantum correlations~\cite{li2021experimental,li2017improved,clark2014quantum,vogl2014advanced,vogl2013experimental}.
 The experimental setup and the respective $^{85}$Rb atomic level structure are shown in Fig.~\ref{fig:setup}(a) and (b).
 The atomic medium is pumped by a strong ($\sim 500$~mW) narrow-band continuous-wave (CW) laser at frequency $\nu_1$ ($\lambda = 795$~nm) with a typical line-width $\Delta \nu_1 \sim 100$~kHz.
 Applying an additional weak (from a few hundred $\mu$W to $\sim 1$~mW) coherent seed beam at frequency $\nu_p = \nu_1 - (\nu_{HF}+\delta)$, where $\nu_{HF}$ and $\delta$ are the hyperfine splitting in the electronic ground state of $^{85}$Rb and the two-photon detuning, respectively, in Fig.~\ref{fig:setup}(b) (further experimental details can be found in Ref.~\cite{li2022quantum}).
 Two pump photons are converted into a pair of `twin' photons, namely `probe $\nu_p$' and `conjugate $\nu_c$' photons, adhering to the energy conservation $2 \nu_1 = \nu_p + \nu_c$ (see the level structure in Fig.~\ref{fig:setup}(b)).
-The photon number fluctuations (i.e., intensities) of the probe and conjugate beams are strongly quantum-correlated exhibited by a strong two-mode squeezing between them.
-A typical squeezing spectrum is shown in Fig.~\ref{fig:setup}(c) obtained by post-processing the intensity fluctuations of the probe and conjugate beams in software (see Ref.~\cite{clark2014quantum} for further details on squeezing measurement in software).
+The photon number fluctuations (i.e., intensity fluctuations) of the probe and conjugate beams are strongly quantum-correlated exhibited by a strong two-mode squeezing between them.